KAIST-IS521/2018s-onion-team6/README.md

 ### PGP key

 If you don't have the PGP key, you should make it. </br>
-And you have to export your private key to `private.key` file in `2018s-onion-team6`.
+And you have to export your private key to this repo's `private.key` file.

 ```
 # Generate a new keypair